 Note: \The Remuneration Committee and Nomination and Governance Committee are constituted at the level of the Irish Life Group, ILA's parent company, and their membership includes some non-ILA directors.
-ILA relies on these committees, as permitted under the Corporate Governance Code.
+ILA relies on these committees, as permitted under the Corporate Governance Requirements as issued by the Central Bank of Ireland.